fzingg/hyperloop-showcase/README.md

 	bundle install
 ```

-Update your Database config file for accessing your Database properly : `config/database.yml`
+Update your Database config file for accessing your Database properly: `config/database.yml`

 Then execute

 ```
 	rails db:create